 - Explores the tale literature of eighth- and ninth-century China to show how the written tales we have today grew out of a fluid culture of hearsay that circulated within elite society.
 Contains a chapter that explains the modern (mis)understanding of the tale literature as a genre.

 Hansen, Valerie.
 Changing Gods in Medieval China, 1127-1276.
-Princeton, N.J.: Princeton University Press, 1990.
+Princeton UP, 1990.

-- Uses the Yi Jian Zhi tales as historical documents and shows that social and economic developments underlay religious changes in the Southern Song (1127 - 1276).
+- Uses the Yi Jian Zhi tales as historical documents and shows that social and economic developments underlay religious changes in the Southern Song Dynasty (1127 - 1276).